AnSeph/Insplus/Insurgency+ Tactical Rebalance Theater Readme.txt

 [b]Heavy Barrel:[/b]
 - Increases freeaim radius by 10%
 - Reduces vertical recoil by 20%
-- Increased sway radius by 5%
+- Increased sway radius by 20%
+- Decreases weapon spread by 40%
+- Decreases ads in an out speed by 5%
-- Reduces sway speed by 5%
+- Decreases draw speed by 5%
 [b]Grenade Launchers:[/b]
 - Decreases vertical recoil by 5%